-If you are one of the estimated 25 to 45 million Americans who suffer from IBS, you will want to join Needham Gastroenterology Associates this April to bring attention to the disease along with The International Foundation for Functional Gastrointestinal Disorders for IBS Awareness Month.
+If you are one of the estimated 25 to 45 million Americans who suffer from IBS, you will want to join Needham Gastroenterology Associates this April to bring attention to the disease for IBS Awareness Month.
 It’s important to speak up about the disease, understand the symptoms, and visit your doctor if you think you might have irritable bowel syndrome and haven’t been diagnosed.

 Understanding what the disease is, how it manifests itself, and what you can do about it once you’re diagnosed is the most important part of IBS awareness.
 IBS, or irritable bowel syndrome, affects the digestive tract and is characterized by pain and discomfort in the abdomen, as well as bowel habits including either diarrhea, constipation, or sometimes even a combination of both.
 Most IBS patients know they have the disease through a few common symptoms including persistent pain not relieved by passing gas or having a bowel movement, cramping, gas, pain in the abdomen, diarrhea or constipation, bleeding from the rectum, unintended weight loss, and bloating.
 IBS can present differently in different people, or even vary day to day depending on your diet and lifestyle.
 There is no blood test that can tell whether you have IBS, but doctors will take a full history and do a physical exam to determine a course of treatment.
 Since many GI illnesses can present with similar symptoms, we may also want to rule out something more serious.
 This can be done through physical exams including endoscopies, colonoscopies, X-rays or CT scans, stool test, or food allergy testing.